 - 2 Bay leaves

 - 1 cup Green peas

-- Saute - In a saute pan, saute the onions in ghee until translucent.
+- Saute – In a saute pan, saute the onions in ghee until translucent.
 Add ginger, garlic, and green chilies.
 Saute until the onions are almost golden brown.
-Add the par-boiled mutton and fry for 5 minutes2 tablespoon Ghee, 1 cup Onions, 1 teaspoon Garlic, 1 tablespoon Ginger, 2 Green chillies
+Add the par-boiled mutton and fry for 5 minutes2 tbsp Ghee, 1 cup Onions, 1 tsp Garlic, 1 tbsp Ginger, 2 Green chillies

-- Spices - Next, add the flour to the mixture and continue stirring.
-Add the spices and meat juice from the pan.1 teaspoon Rice flour, ½ teaspoon Clove powder, ½ teaspoon Cardamom powder, ¼ teaspoon Cinnamon powder, ½ teaspoon Kosher salt, 1 teaspoon Black pepper, 2 Bay leaves
+- Spices – Next, add the flour to the mixture and continue stirring.
+Add the spices and meat juice from the pan.1 tsp Rice flour, ½ tsp Clove powder, ½ tsp Cardamom powder, ¼ tsp Cinnamon powder, ½ tsp Kosher salt, 1 tsp Black pepper, 2 Bay leaves

 - Veggies – Let come to a boil then add potatoes, carrots, and green peas.
 Cover and cook the mutton stew until the potatoes are tender.
 Taste and adjust seasoning.
 Sprinkle chopped cilantro leaves1 cup Stock, 1 cup Potato, 1 cup Carrot, 1 cup Green peas

 - Brown meat – Heat the stovetop pressure cooker on medium-high heat, add 1 tbsp oil, and brown the mutton pieces on all sides.
 Once browned remove and set aside.
 (For Instant pot, use the saute mode) Pro tip – when you add the pieces they will stick to the pan, do not add more oil, instead leave it and let it cook for 2 minutes untouched.
 The meat will caramelize and then release.
 This adds more flavor and you don't add excess fat.